 - Make sure your child has had a formal oral assessment (by a dentist or maternal health nurse) by the age of 2 years.

-Following these steps will help minimise bad breath due to bad oral hygiene habits.
+Following these steps will help minimize bad breath due to bad oral hygiene habits.

 Allergies can often lead to sinusitis.
 This is when the nasal passages become inflamed and cause a stuffy nose.